sap-tutorials/Tutorials/tutorials/data-lake-schedule-data-movement/data-lake-schedule-data-movement.md

 ## Details
 ### You will learn
-  - How to create and schedule events in a SAP HANA Cloud, data lake instance.
+  - How to create and schedule events in a SAP HANA Cloud, data lake instance
-  - How scheduling data movement from SAP HANA Cloud, HANA database (HDB) to SAP HANA Cloud, data lake (HDLRE) can be achieved through SQL.
+  - How scheduling data movement from SAP HANA Cloud, HANA database (HDB) to SAP HANA Cloud, data lake (HDLRE) can be achieved through SQL

 ---